 Law schools value a diverse student body and intentionally select students from a wide variety of undergraduate majors; nevertheless, certain areas of study prove excellent preparation for the pre-law candidate.
-The American Bar Association's section on legal education recommends courses that teach the following core skills and values: analytic/problem solving skills, critical reading, writing skills, oral communication, listening abilities, general research skills, task organization, management skills, and public service and the promotion of justice.
+The American Bar Association's section on legal education recommends courses that teach the following core skills and values: analytic/problem-solving skills, critical reading, writing skills, oral communication, listening abilities, general research skills, task organization, management skills, and public service and the promotion of justice.
 Trine's Pre-Legal Studies concentration is designed to provide students with the opportunity to develop these skills and values.

 John C. Milliken, J.D.

-Chair - Department of Criminal Justice,
+Professor, Department of Criminal Justice, Psychology and Social Sciences